-The metering will be located on the high side of the customer generator step up transformer at the POI.
-The metering will be installed overhead on a pole per distribution DM construction standards.
+The metering will be located on the high side of the Applicant generator step up transformer at the POI.
+The metering transformers will be installed overhead on a pole per distribution

+DM construction standards.
+The meter itself will be installed at the base of the pole.
 The Public Utility will procure, install, test, and own all revenue metering equipment.
 The metering will be bi-directional to measure KWH and KVARH quantities for both generation received and back feed retail load delivered.
 There will be no additional station service metering for supplying generation load.
 The metering generation and billing data will be remotely interrogated via the Public Utility's MV90 data acquisition system.